 Not only does Puerto Rico have great financial and economic incentives, it also has a strong existing infrastructure.
-The roads are better than the ones here in California, the health facilities are equivalent to mainland America, and there are quality schools and education available to children as well.
+The roads are better than those which are here in California; the health facilities are equivalent to mainland America; and there are quality schools and education available to children as well.
 On top of this, the current median home price in Puerto Rico is $155,000.

 Of course, Puerto Rico is not perfect.
 It's recovering from an economic disaster.
 But, like I said, incentives dictate the future.
 Puerto Rico is coming back to life.
 There is a chance that if circumstances allow it, you could actually own a business or work for a multinational company earning top wages all the while enjoying a fantastic tropical island lifestyle.

 Over and Out